IsmailHatim/FraudGraph/README.md

 ```

 ### 4. Download data
-You can download the original data on the following kaggle challenge : [IEEE-CIS Fraud Dataset (Kaggle)](https://kaggle.com/competitions/ieee-fraud-detection)
+You can download the original data on the following kaggle challenge : [Elliptic Dataset (2019)](https://www.kaggle.com/datasets/ellipticco/elliptic-data-set)

 ### 5. Preprocess data
 ```bash